mi-lauer/DNS-CP/README.md

-DNS-Webinterface
+DNS-ControlPanel
 ==================

-**DNS webinterface** is powered by [Stricted](https://github.com/Stricted) and [Patschi](https://github.com/patschi) for easy managing your dns server with MySQL, PostgreSQL and SQLite databases.
+**DNS-CP** is powered by [Stricted](https://github.com/Stricted) and [Patschi](https://github.com/patschi) for easy managing your dns server with MySQL, PostgreSQL and SQLite databases.
 In the feature we've also planned bind9 support with DNSSEC.
 We're testing our work just on linux (Debian 6/7) machines, so we don't know if it works without problems on Windows machines.
 Feel free to give us feedback.

 ### Requirements
 ---